Aircraft Controller

 This effect consists of two parts:

-prefab called JetParticleSystem is included with the asset under NWH ⇒ Aerodynamics ⇒ Effects ⇒ Particles ⇒ Prefabs ⇒ JetParticleSystem.prefab and can be a good starting point to configuring the exhaust ParticleSystem
+A ParticleSystem prefab called JetParticleSystem is included with the asset under NWH ⇒ Aerodynamics ⇒ Effects ⇒ Particles ⇒ Prefabs ⇒ JetParticleSystem.prefab and can be a good starting point to configuring the exhaust ParticleSystem.

 Smoke System